Our Board comprises a maximum of nine persons, at least three of whom must be public housing tenants.

-Board appointments are made on merit, based on consideration of skills and experience, for the purpose of providing on-going advice and expertise to the Association.
-The Board selects Chairperson, Secretary and Treasurer of the Association from among its members.
+Board appointments are made on merit, based on consideration of skills and experience, for the purpose of providing ongoing advice and expertise to the Association.
+The Board selects the Chairperson, Secretary and Treasurer of the Association from among its members.

 Board appointments are for a two year term and are made by the presiding Board near the completion of its term of office.
-Completed ‘Expressions of Interest for Board Appointment’ forms may be lodged at any time.
+Completed Expressions of Interest for Board Appointment forms may be lodged at any time.